 New Jersey has been a national leader in preserving open space, historic sites and farmland since 1961 when the Green Acres Program was established.
-However, funding for the Green Acres, Farmland and Historic Preservation Programs will run dry by the end of 2012 bringing critical preservation efforts to halt.
+However, funding for the Green Acres, Farmland and Historic Preservation Programs are now fully allocated, so without legislative action, critical preservation efforts will come to a halt.
 At the same time, our state continues to face intense development pressure that threatens hundreds of thousands of acres of important lands and waterways that remain unprotected.
 Furthermore, many of the parks, natural areas and historic sites that have been protected are suffering due to a chronic lack of funding to care for these special places, especially in urban areas, that has diminished the ecological, recreational and historic values they are intended to protect.
 This lack of funding has resulted in a steady decline in services and maintenance, a backlog of over $200 million in needed repairs, and reduced staffing at state parks and other public lands.

 To address these challenges, NJ Keep It Green is working to achieve the following two goals: